Senior/Principal Data Scientist – Cross Indication

 About Relation

-Relation is an end-to-end biotech developing transformational medicines, with technology at our core.
+Relation is an end-to-end biotech company developing transformational medicines, with technology at our core.
 Our ambition is to understand human biology in unprecedented ways, discovering therapies to treat some of life’s most devastating diseases.
-We leverage single-cell multi-omics directly from patient tissue, functional assays, and machine learning to drive disease understanding, from cause to cure.
+We leverage single-cell multi-omics directly from patient tissue, functional assays, and machine learning to drive disease understanding—from cause to cure.

-This year, we’ve embarked on an exciting double collaboration with GSK to tackle fibrosis and osteoarthritis, alongside advancing our own internal osteoporosis programme.
-By combining our cutting-edge ML capabilities with their deep expertise in drug discovery, this partnership underscores our commitment to pioneering science and delivering impactful therapies to patients.
+This year, we embarked on an exciting dual collaboration with GSK to tackle fibrosis and osteoarthritis, while also advancing our own internal osteoporosis programme.
+By combining our cutting-edge ML capabilities with GSK’s deep expertise in drug discovery, this partnership underscores our commitment to pioneering science and delivering impactful therapies to patients.

-By joining Relation, you will be part of an exceptionally talented team, with extraordinary leverage to advance the field of drug discovery.
+By joining Relation, you will become part of an exceptionally talented team with extraordinary leverage to advance the field of drug discovery.
 Your work will shape our culture, strategic direction, and, most importantly, impact patients’ lives.

 Opportunity